mth229/mth229.github.io/calculator.md

 notations.
 The familiar binary operators are `+`, `-`, `*`, `/`, and
 `^`.
 With a calculator you "punch" in numbers and operators and to get an answer push the `=` key.
-Using `Julia` is not much different: you type in an expression then send to `julia` to compute.
+Using `Julia` is not much different: you type in an expression then send to `Julia` to compute.
 The "equals key" on a calculator is replaced by the *enter* key on the keyboard (or *shift-enter* if using `IJulia`).
 Beyond that there isn't much difference.

-For example, to add two and two we simple execute:
+For example, to add two and two we simply execute:

 ```
 2 + 2